 DMA - Direct Memory Access.
-A DMA controller transfers data directly from a hard drive, LAN adapter or other device to/from system RAM, freeing the CPU for more important work.
+Process where a hard drive, LAN adapter or other device transfers data directly to/from system RAM, bypassing the CPU.

 DOS - Disk Operating System.
 A computer program which continuously runs and mediates between the computer user and the Application Program, and allows access to disk data by disk filenames.
 The Disk Operating System controls the computer's input and output functions.
 See Operating System.